Non-contact mechanics of soft and liquid interfaces by hydrodynamic confinement using a frequency-modulated AFM: Results and discussion

 \subsection{Reference Liquid-Solid Interface}

-We first apply the FM-AFM hydrodynamic probing scheme to a reference liquid-solid system consisting in a water-glycerol mixture confined against a cross-linked PDMS thick film ($E=2.7$MPa).
+We first apply the FM-AFM hydrodynamic probing scheme to a reference liquid-solid system consisting of a water-glycerol mixture confined against a cross-linked PDMS thick film ($E=2.7$MPa).
 In this configuration, the elastohydrodynamic (EHD) framework provides a quantitative description of the oscillatory drainage of a thin liquid film of thickness $D$ confined between the rigid sphere and an elastic interface.
 In this regime, the hydrodynamic pressure remains approximately constant within a zone of radial extension $\sim\sqrt{RD}$, resulting in a uniform elastic deformation of the substrate.

 Figure~\ref{fig:RawData_PDMS} shows the raw signals recorded during the approach.
 Both the normalized resonance frequency shift $\Delta f/f_0$ and the dissipation signal vary linearly with immersion depth in the bulk liquid, reflecting viscous drag.
 After subtraction of this contribution, the real and imaginary parts of the mechanical impedance, $Z'$ and $Z''$, are calculated.
+In this raw representation, the probe depth is measured relative to the air / liquid PDMS interface.
+The position of the undeformed interface is determined later from the extrapolation of the linear hydrodynamic regime of $1/Z''$, as described below.

 In the hydrodynamic regime, where no elastic deformation occurs, the interaction is governed by Reynolds lubrication theory.
-In the sphere–plane geometry, it gives an expression for the dissipative impedance \cite{vinogradova1995drainage, Israelachvili2011}:
+In the sphere-plane geometry, it gives an expression for the dissipative impedance \cite{vinogradova1995drainage, Israelachvili2011}:

 where $D$ is the distance to the undeformed interface.
-Consequently, $1/Z''$ , the mobility, varies linearly with $D$ and can be used to determine the absolute interface position by extrapolation to zero mobility, known as the hydrodynamic zero~\cite{canaleNanorheologyInterfacialWater2019}.
+Consequently, $1/Z''$, the mobility, varies linearly with $D$ and can be used to determine the absolute interface position by extrapolation to zero mobility, known as the hydrodynamic zero~\cite{canaleNanorheologyInterfacialWater2019}.

 Figure~\ref{fig:invZ_PDMS} shows such an analysis of the evolution of $Z''$ on cross-linked PDMS, which allows us to determine the initial position of the interface.